 Here’s the run down on it: Cons: rusted feet, missing pull, broken drawer guide, dog chewing, top stripped loose, overall wear.
 Pros: made by Bassett, awesome lines, dove-tailed drawers, doesn’t stink, and has some wood (bummer – laminate top).
 Since I had a 35% off coupon burning a hole in my pocket so you can best bet I used it on all the goodies I scored that day.

-I was truly disappointed the top was laminate while the rest was wood veneer, but that’s okay.
+Bummer that the top is laminate while the rest is veneer.
+That’s okay.
 Bonus was I found the missing pull inside and behind one of the drawers when I flipped it upside down.
 Too funny!
 And…I found this…

 I laughed so hard and almost put these on over my clothes to show my kids and take a pic for you, but I thought I might scare the pants off of some of ya. bwahahaha!!
 My blogger friends had a giggle and they all shared the “gems” they’ve found inside their furniture finds.
 Amazing to hear it…wow.